needle-mirror/com.unity.entities/Documentation~/ecs_debugging.md

 Use the System Display control drop down at the top of the list to control what to display in the System list.
 The System Display control contains:

-* Worlds — Choose the World containing the entities and ComponentSystems to display.
+* Worlds — Choose the World containing the entities and systems to display.
 By default, an **Editor World** exists when not in play mode and a **Default World** exists in play mode.
 * **Show Full Player Loop** option — Choose to display the systems of all Worlds and show all of the Unity execution phases (not just those containing systems).
 * **Show Inactive Systems** option — Choose to show systems that are not currently running in addition to the running systems.